 To schedule an appointment or speak with an Employee Relations representative, you can call our front desk staff at 503.725.4926.
 They will direct you to an appropriate HR staff member.

 If your concerns are related to what you consider to be a potentially unlawful behavior related to sexual harassment or discrimination, our Affirmative Action Equal Opportunity Office is available to help.
 Other departments that offer assistance in resolving workplace concerns are:

 - Office of Human Resources - Contact 503.725.4926 and ask for an Employee Relations Representative.

-- Office of the President's Diversity Initiative - Provides a resource for recruiting and retaining staff diversity and learning and facilitation around differences.
+- Office of the President's Diversity Action Council - Provides a resource for recruiting and retaining staff diversity as well as learning and facilitation around differences.

 - Employee Assistance Program (EAP)- Provides access for benefits-eligible employees to trained counselors to aid in problem-solving, whether issues are at work or outside of work.

 - The C.A.R.E.
 Team assists students exhibiting distressed or disruptive behaviors, or experiencing trauma.
 If you are concerned about a student's well being, you can file a report or contact a representative at 503-725-4492.